HACCP plan

 What is the first step in developing a HACCP plan?

 The first step in developing a HACCP plan is accurately identifying foreseeable hazards and their analysis.
-The process of analyzing a potential hazard is performed by your HACCP system team and is an essential legal requirement for the success of your HACCP implementation.
+Your HACCP system team performs the process of analyzing a potential hazard which is an essential legal requirement for the success of your HACCP implementation.
 It is an important prerequisite to performing all other basic principles of the HACCP system.

 analyse potential hazards